ICAN-aneurysms/RIA-predict/README.md

-# Predicting and understanding intracranial aneurysm rupture events from the ICAN data collection
+# Predicting and understanding intracranial aneurysm rupture events

-## Aims
+## Motivations
 ICAN (https://doi.org/10.1093/neuros/nyw135) is a French research program aimed at better understanding the pathophysiology of intracranial aneurysm (IA).
-One of the objectives is to develop diagnostic and predictive tools addressing IA rupture risk.

-For computational **reproducibility**, we provide a **simulated clinical dataset** tooled with **Python and R notebooks**.
+One of the addressed challenges is to develop diagnostic and predictive tools addressing IA rupture risk. **For computational reproducibility, we provide here a simulated clinical dataset tooled with Python and R notebooks.

-## Contacts
+**Contacts**
   - Olivia Rousseau, olivia.rousseau@univ-nantes.fr
   - Matilde Karakachoff, matilde.karakachoff@chu-nantes.fr
   - Alban Gaignard, alban.gaignard@univ-nantes.fr